ome/omero-documentation/omero/sysadmins/unix/install-web.rst

 The configuration changes will not be applied until gunicorn is restarted using ``bin/omero web restart``.

-By default OMERO.web expects to be run from the root URL of the web server.
+By default OMERO.web expects to be run from the root URL of the webserver.
 This can be changed by setting :property:`omero.web.prefix` and :property:`omero.web.static_url`.
-For example, to make OMERO.web appear at `http://example.org/omero/`::
+For example, to make OMERO.web appears at `http://example.org/omero/`::

     $ bin/omero config set omero.web.prefix '/omero'
     $ bin/omero config set omero.web.static_url '/omero/static/'

-and regenerate your web-server configuration (see :ref:`omero_web_deployment`).
+and regenerate your webserver configuration (see :ref:`omero_web_deployment`).

 The front-end webserver e.g. Nginx can be setup to run on a different host from OMERO.web.
 You will need to set